 - What difference will your project, programme or service make?

-- Is your organisation able to deliver the project, programme or service?
+- Does your organisation have the capability and capacity to deliver the project, programme or service?

 - How do you know there is a need for your project or organisation?